carlos-a-g-h/the-ledger-of-my-shed/README.md

 You can customize the looks of this thing by editing the "custom.css" file, feel free to adjust it to your needs

-btw, If you're going to edit anything related to the popup messages, please check the "popup.css" file from your browser's CSS Editor.
-The "popup.css" file is baked in the program so you can only see it while the program runs or in the source code
+NOTE: If you're going to edit anything related to the popup messages, check the "popup.css" file using your browser's CSS Editor while the server is running